-- There aren’t always quick wins and results (Jackson took over as Bulls head coach in 1989, but their first championship win didn’t come until 1991).
+- There aren’t always quick wins and results (consider the fact that Jackson took over as Bulls head coach in 1989, but their first championship win didn’t come until 1991).

-- It requires cooperation and commitment from employees, as they have to want to grow and develop.
+- It requires cooperation and commitment from employees; they have to want to grow and develop.

-How to apply a coaching leadership style with your team
+How to apply a coaching leadership style on your team

-There are two key steps you can take to begin to embody this leadership style with your own team.
+There are a few steps you can take to begin to embody this leadership style with your own team.

 1. Understand individual development goals

 Coaching leadership is focused on achieving a vision – not just the organization’s vision, but also the vision of each individual employee.
 That’s impossible to do if you don’t understand the goals and desires of your direct reports.